 *For help filing a Motion to Compel, talk to a lawyer.

 Only for very good reasons.
 Otherwise, the other party can file a Motion to Compel forcing you to answer.
 They may also ask the court

 for attorneys’ fees

 to find you in contempt

-You will need to either file a Reply to the Motion or answer the requests.
-This publication does not explain how to Reply to a Motion to Compel.
-Talk to a lawyer.
+You must either file a Reply to the Motion or answer the requests.
+Talk to a lawyer about replying to a Motion to Compel.

 Listen carefully to what the other party says when they are on the witness stand.
-They are under oath and must tell the truth.
+They are under oath.
+They must tell the truth.

-If what they say is very different from any answers they gave you, point this out to the judge.
-If it happens too many times, you may want to tell the judge the other party may have a problem telling the truth about important issues.
+If what they say is very different from any answers that they gave you, point this out to the judge.
+If it happens too many times, you might tell the judge the other party may have a problem telling the truth about important issues.